-Scientists believe that the condition is an inherited one, but the specific gene which carries it has yet to be identified.
-Not unlike other cancers, scientists do believe that environmental factors can contribute too.
+Scientists believe the condition is inherited, but the specific gene that carries it has yet to be identified.
+Not unlike other cancers, scientists believe that environmental factors can also contribute.
+But before we get too deep, let’s begin our discussion by defining precisely what Lymphoma in a dog is.

 Lymphoma in dogs

-Lymphoma is sometimes referred to as ‘cancer of the lymph nodes’ but this is not entirely true.
-More accurately, it is a cancer whose first clinical signs involve a swelling and pain in the lymph nodes, making this symptom something that your veterinarian will examine in order to make an accurate diagnosis.
+Lymphoma is sometimes called ‘cancer of the lymph nodes,’ but this is untrue.
+More accurately, it is a cancer whose first clinical signs involve swelling and pain in the lymph nodes, making this symptom something that your veterinarian will examine for an accurate diagnosis.

 T-Cell Lymphoma…

-Is a second variation of the disease – but there are many others.
-Most types are detectable by examining the lymph nodes although a possible biopsy or MRI will be needed to confirm.
+It is a second variation of the disease – but there are many others.
+Most types are detectable by examining the lymph nodes, although a possible biopsy or MRI will be needed to confirm.

 Lymphoma is also…

-Called Lymphosarcoma or LSA for short.
-It presents as an overabundance of white blood cells (or Lymphocytes) which attack the internal organs and causes:
+Called Lymphosarcoma, or LSA for short.
+It presents as an overabundance of white blood cells (or Lymphocytes) that attack the internal organs and cause:

 - Fever,